Data Breaches: What Made Them Silent Killers [Updated 2023]

-The Must-Know Data Breaches of 2021: Case Study
+The Must-Know Data Breaches: Case Study

-Before we delve deep into details, let’s figure out what data breaches are.
-From a data breach, we mean an incident of information stolen, accessed, or exposed without the permission of the information owner.
+By a data breach, we mean an incident of information stolen, accessed, or exposed without the permission of the information owner.
 The most common information that becomes a data breach victim is email addresses, constant customer data details, trade secrets, or credit card details.

 Talking about the origin of recent credit card breaches or other types of breaches, they have been present since the beginning of time.
 In the digital world, it became prominent in the 1980s and grew immensely in the early 2000s.